-Wether your restaurant focuses on take out or delivery, offers online ordering or dining in solutions, it's crucially important to achieve a sweet spot with your menu, so you can delight your customers directly while making sure you grow revenue.
+Whether your restaurant focuses on takeout or delivery, offers online ordering or dining in solutions, it's crucially important to achieve a sweet spot with your menu, so you can delight your customers directly while making sure you grow revenue.

 What does it mean for restaurant owners?

 Properly engineered menus rely on appropriate pricing, food cost calculations, and understanding of each item's contribution margin, resulting in better business decisions and a simpler ordering process from the business owner's perspective.